xuelin-chen/pcl2pcl-gan-pub/README.md

 ### Unpaired Point Cloud Completion on Real Scans using Adversarial Training

 Implementation of ICLR 2020 paper <a href="https://arxiv.org/abs/1904.00069" target="_blank">(link)</a>.
+Also check <a href="https://github.com/ChrisWu1997/Multimodal-Shape-Completion" target="_blank">this</a>!
+Our latest follow-up work published in ECCV 2020.

 ![teaser](./doc/teaser.png)